 The original inhabitants of Tasmania, an island that is now a State of Australia, were present on the island about 30,000 years ago.
 Exactly to whom they are most closely related is as yet not fully known, as discussed later in this Hub.
 News in Summer 2015 found that scientists discovered Australian and Tasmanian DNA markers in Native South Americans, adding strength to the notion that canoes or dugouts brought natives across the South Pacific to the New World.

 Native Tasmanians - the Aboriginals - were largely massacred between 1803 and 1830, a period of only 27 years.The recorded histories indicate that diseases and white people killed these native people and that Aboriginals throughout Australia and the surrounding region were subject to maltreatment and genocide during the colonization of these locales by whites.

 Queen Truganinni Birthplace

-At least 5,000 Native Tasmanians were slaughtered and only 75 to 200, according to conflicting histories, of them remained by 1830.
-An official Australian office of the Protectorate for Aborigines was established in 1830, with a George A. Robinson as the first official Protector.
-Some or most historians feel that this was a trick applied in order to remove the Aboriginals from around Tasmania and send them to Wybalenna Aboriginal Establishment, which is a reservation.
-Today, the place is an Australian National Park.
+At least 5,000 Native Tasmanians were slaughtered and only 75 to 200 individuals, according to conflicting histories, remained by 1830.
+An official Australian office of the Protectorate for Aborigines was established as well in 1830, with George A. Robinson as the first official Protector.

-While some whites intermarried with these Native Peoples or tribes, the pure-blood natives declined because of diseases until only one was left.
-This at first was thought to be Queen Truganinni of the Palawa tribe, born south of Hobart in 1803 - the year that early actions of genocide began - and died in 1876 on a native reservation at age 73.
+While some whites intermarried with Tasmanian groups or tribes, the pure-blood natives declined to intermix because of diseases until only one survivor remained.
+This at first was thought to be Queen Truganinni of the Palawa tribe, born south of Hobart in 1803, the year that early actions of genocide began, She died in 1876 on a native reservation at age 73.